 The fact, that a part of the price of using capital is due to factors other than the service price for money, makes the use of interest rates a quality adjustment issue.
+In order to determine the real interest rate, nominal interest rates must be adjusted for quality according to changes in inflation.
+Nominal interest rates reflect inflation, as well as risk and expectations; the higher the inflation, the higher the interest rates are.

 The quality issue in this case is that inflation is embedded in the interest rates and distorts the real interest value, making a quality adjustment necessary.
 The real interest rate from this point of view is the quality adjusted nominal interest rate.
 The quality adjustment is necessary as in the case of every good and service that has a better or worse quality reflected in its price.